[Looking for Charlie's main web site?]

 In summary, here's what folks should be doing about this hack and its resolution:

-1. If on CF2021 or 2018, apply the update released this week (updates 6 and 16, respectively.
-If you're seeing this in the future and there are newer updates, those would incorporate this fix.)
+1. If you're on CF2021 or 2018, apply the update released this week (updates 6 and 16, respectively)

-4. You can look for other evidence that the hack may have been perpetrated, by looking in your cfclasses folder to see if there are any files there containing the pattern 2elog and then some numbers, or 2exml and then some numbers.
+5. Finally, I shared how you can look for other evidence that the hack may have been perpetrated, by looking in your cfclasses folder to see if there are any files there containing the pattern 2elog and then some numbers, or 2exml and then some numbers.
 If you do not (but you do see other files in that folder that are recent), then it's a strong sign that the hack was not performed on your server, as it would have left that fingerprint.
 Sure, the bad guys COULD try to delete that, but then you have the web server logs above to check.
 And sure, they COULD delete those or try to edit out certain lines.
 Sometimes we can't know things with 100% certainty in the ever-evolving spy-vs-spy world of hacking.
 I'm offering the best info I can given the situation.

 Indeed, it should be stated that I offer this as educational information.
 There's no way I can know about the details of every server or accept responsibility for your performing these actions.
 You consider all this at your own risk.
 Again, I am putting forth a good faith effort to offer the best level of detail I can.